Oxyaena: Description

+Paleoenvironment

 In the early Eocene of Wyoming, Oxyaena lived among early rodents, a variety of lemur-like tree-dwellers, pantodonts, and early relatives of horses and tapirs, as well as many other small to mid-sized predators and mixed feeders, including aquatic species (Paleosinopa).
 The fossil evidence shows that at least in Wyoming, Oxyaena lived in forests or along the margins of forest lakes and streams, and was flexible enough in its habits to survive significant changes in the environment.

-Phylogeny

-The phylogenetic relationships of genus Oxyaena are shown in the following cladogram.